zha0jing/community-hub/src/docs/developers/fees.md

    * `calldataGas` is the standard Ethereum cost, 4 gas for each zero byte, 16 gas for every byte with a different value

+You can deposit ETH via https://gateway.optimism.io/ on both Kovan or Mainnet.
+Soon you will be able to also deposit ETH for slightly cheaper via https://hop.exchange/

 ## How is the cost presented to the user?